 The requirements and content of this field-based course vary by arrangement with the instructor.
 It is designed to offer students opportunities for systematic observation and/or instructional interaction with children in a variety of learning environments.
-It can be taken in lieu of ED 101 or as an elective for those who wish to earn credit for working in educational settings.
-Tubercular check and Act 151 and Act 34 clearances must be obtained before the beginning of class.
+It can be taken in lieu of ED 101, 102 or 103, or as an elective for those who wish to earn credit for working in educational settings.
+In addition to field site experiences, students will be introduced to online teaching practices and techniques using web conferencing and other tools.
+Tubercular check, FBI, Act 151 and Act 34 clearances must be obtained before beginning the class.
 One credit.